frazierumkc/LongbeardCapstone/README.md

 move all files inside "frontend" folder to new react folder "folder_name" (or whatever other name you chose for it)

-Open backend folder in terminal and enter
+Open backend folder in command terminal and enter

 ```
 node server.js